BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 It is quite reasonable to expect the same results as from similar-looking C++ or Java code.
-After doing a few simple experiments as in `1_like_default_values.py`, they could easily conclude that Python does indeed work that way.
+After doing a few simple experiments as in `1_like_default_values.py`, a C++ or Java programmer might well conclude that Python does indeed work that way.
 And, because a class attribute is a single variable that is "global to the class," it can be mistaken for a default value.

 ## How Things Break